awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

-# IAM Java code examples
+# AWS Identity and Access Management Java code examples

 This README discusses how to run and test the Java code examples for AWS Identity and Access Management (IAM).